BKtensor/Reinforcement-Learning/README.md

-# pygame-RL
-*use Rl play game made by pygame
+# use Rl play game made by pygame

 ## english